nekena-tanaloua/myssh-cli/README.md

 Contributions are welcome!
 To get started:

 1. **Fork** this repository and clone it locally.
-2. **Create** a new branch for your feature or fix.
+2. **Create** a new branch for your feature or bug fix.
 3. **Commit** your changes and push them to your fork.
 4. Open a **pull request** describing your changes.

-Please ensure your code is well tested and follows a consistent style.
+Please ensure your code is well-tested and adheres to the project's coding standards.
 Feel free to open an issue for any questions or suggestions.

 ---